Wendy Hyde, M.Ed, CHES

 She says she likes to tell her students that this reminds her to have a willingness to take risks and know that it is okay to make mistakes.

 Wendy also loves to encourage her students and help guide them in their career development.
-She does so by encouraging students to become CHES certified, joining and being involved in professional organizations, network often, and always to maintain a sense of learning.
+She does so by encouraging students to become CHES certified, joining and being involved in professional organizations, the network often, and always maintaining a sense of learning.